techfil/cisco-mpp-visualizer/README.md

 #### Note

 The phone might not serve the request if there is a Referer header in it.
-To work around this you can use the `network.http.sendRefererHeader` in Firefox (or any equivalent mechanism in Chromium).
-If you find a better solution please submit it.
+To work around this I originally changed the `network.http.sendRefererHeader` flag in Firefox (or any equivalent mechanism in Chromium), but this is not necessary anymore thanks to an improvement in the template related to [referrer policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy#integration_with_html) in HTML.

 ### About the Phone Images